Week 6

 competence disputes

-judicial review of adminstrative acts
+judicial review of administrative acts

 judicial review of statutory law